 - Leave the TTL field to default to the 3600 value present.

-- Enter the IP address of your Elementor Cloud website in the Data field .
-You can find this IP on your Elementor Cloud website dashboard page.
+- Enter the IP address of your Elementor hosted website in the Data field .
+You can find this IP on your Elementor hosted website dashboard page.

 - Click the blue Save button to apply the record.